The Principal Dev – Masterclass for Tech Leads

 Browser Extension

 The Playwright MCP Chrome Extension allows you to connect to existing browser tabs and leverage your logged-in sessions and browser state.
-See extension/README.md for installation and setup instructions.
+See packages/extension/README.md for installation and setup instructions.

 Configuration file